-Equity, Diversity, Decolonization and Inclusion
+Decolonization, Equity, Diversity, and Inclusion within the Department of Theatre

-and Inclusion within the Department of Theatre
+Action Plan to enhance Decolonization, Equity, Diversity, and Inclusion within the Department of Theatre

 Opening Statement

 The future of theatre training in Canada requires clear, specific, and sustained efforts to enhance equity, diversity, and inclusion.
-The Department of Theatre acknowledges its historical investment in white colonialist canons, practices, and aesthetics.
+Department of Theatre & Performance acknowledges its historical investment in white colonialist canons, practices, and aesthetics.
 Such an investment reflects broader patterns of structural racism in both Canadian universities and the professional theatre industry.
 We recognize that the centering of whiteness has harmed Indigenous, Black, and other racialized students, faculty, and staff; and we are taking active steps to address and mitigate this harm.
 We further acknowledge that the labour of carrying forward change within the department has often fallen to IBPOC students, faculty, and staff.
 This historical pattern is something we are collectively working to address.

 Read more